Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues.md

 With a few logic and simple use of the OpenAI python package.
 ![simple openai api call](/img/posts/analyzing-ordinal-github-issues/2023-03-18-094526_1579x209_scrot.png)

-We generated a nice overview of the issues.
+We generated an overview of the issues with the title rewrote to embed comments pieces of information.

 ![](/img/posts/analyzing-ordinal-github-issues/2023-03-18-080232_3650x783_scrot.png)

 And even get some insights about which issues are hot topics.

 ![](/img/posts/analyzing-ordinal-github-issues/2023-03-18-090208_1272x258_scrot.png)

 # Conclusion